Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Again, she nodded.

 "...I don’t know what I’m saying."
 Wei confessed.
-“I just… What’s wrong?
-Why aren’t you okay?”
+"I just… What’s wrong?
+Why aren’t you okay?"

 "I don’t know."

 "You don’t know at all?"

 She sighed, and wiped her face again.
-"Ayma and Regaari were my family out there." she said “And I ran away from them, to keep them safe.
+"Ayma and Regaari were my family out there." she said "And I ran away from them, to keep them safe.
 And they’ve come *here* to *Earth*.
-To see *me!”*
+To see *me!"*

 Not knowing what to say, Wei just gave her another squeeze round the shoulders.
 Xiù just watched the two Gaoians deliver brief and neutral speeches of thanks and respect, before the press conference broke up.
 "I guess they’re on their way here then." he observed.

 Xiù stood up.
 "Yeah." she agreed.
-“Yaaay.”
+"Yaaay."

 "Hey… Xiù?"